flyteorg/flyte/rsts/concepts/admin.rst

 Admin Structure
 ===============

-FlyteAdmin serves the main Flyte API to process all client requests to the system.
-Clients include the FlyteConsole, that calls:
+FlyteAdmin serves as the main Flyte API to process all client requests to the system.
+Clients include the Flyte Console, which calls:

-1. FlyteAdmin to list the workflows, get execution details, etc.,;
+1. FlyteAdmin to list the workflows, get execution details, etc.
-2. FlyteKit to call FlyteAdmin to register workflows, launch workflows, etc.
+2. Flytekit that in turn calls FlyteAdmin to register, launch workflows, etc.

 Below, we'll dive into each component defined in admin in more detail.